hg452089/Developing-a-Lightweight-Markup-Language/README.md

 Some input syntax, output syntax and their principal role in html output is mentioned below:
 In the below table, the symbols other than alphabets are the input symbols that are required to be converted.
 And the string, which is between a specific symbol will remain unchanged.
 The code is easy to be extended as per the requirements.
 Just a small modification in the code and the code will be ready for new input format along with old ones.

+To run the code, one should copy the python file that has been provided above.
+After that, you can create your own input text file keeping all constraints in the mind.
+For constraints, refer to cs_571 report.pdf
+If you want to add some other constraints then you can also do that.
+Simply, expand the dicionary and corresponding elif condition.
+After that, your work is done.
+Code is ready to do changes for new constraint along with all old constraints.

+Suggestions are invited.
+If anyone have, you can comment.